 - Audio and video meetings for audience sizes larger than 300

 The University is currently working on billing options to purchase these add-ons, however, if you require webinars and larger audience sizes now, Blackboard Collaborate is available and free to use, or alternatively our Online and Digital Events Service can help you choose the right tool for your type of event:

 - A roadmap for Zoom is being developed as a continual service improvement plan.

 - To consolidate existing University accounts with webinar / large meeting access, the University is also currently working on a central billing process.

 University meetings and events platforms (in recommended order)

-- Microsoft Teams - the University's preferred platform for formal 1-to-1's, group meetings up to 300 participants or 10,000 audience (town-hall style) events using Teams Live Events.
-It is fully integrated with Office 365, supported on Windows, Mac, Linux, Web and Mobile and external attendees don't need a Microsoft account to attend.
+- Microsoft Teams - the University's preferred platform for formal 1-to-1's, group meetings up to 300 participants or 'town hall' events at 0 additional cost, 1000 interactive, with overflow live-streaming to 10,000 view-only attendees with Teams Webinars.
+Teams Webinars includes a configurable registration web page and do not require any additional licenses, they're ready to use now with your university account.
+Teams is secure, fully integrated with Office 365, supported on Windows, Mac, Linux, Web and Mobile and external attendees don't need a Microsoft account to attend.

 - Blackboard Collaborate - for online teaching and larger group meetings, integrated with Learn.

 When to use Zoom?